junior-devleague/cyber-security/schools/roosevelt/2017/class-briefing.md

 ### Topics
 Monday
   - Teacher Work day

+Tuesday
-  - However on Sunday we had our semi-final round for Cyber Patriot for Henry team
+  - Sunday we had our semi-final round for Cyber Patriot for Henry team
-  - Did some more Python Programming on our game engine Thursday
+  - Did some more Python Programming on our game engine

+Thursday
   - Started class talking about the Olympics and how the opening ceremony got hacked
   - https://thehackernews.com/2018/02/pyeongchang-2018-winter-olympics.html